alefiury/Speech-Synthesis-Evaluation-System/README.md

 ### 2.2 Score Database

-The scores given by the users are saved in a RealTime Database in the Firebase platform.
-First, is necessary that you create an account on the Firebase platform, add a new app project, get the information related to the project and set the enviroment variables that are related with the RealTime Database.
+The scores given by the users are saved in a RealTime Database on the Firebase platform.
+Is necessary that you create an account, add a new app project, get the information related to the project and set the enviroment variables that are related with the RealTime Database.

 More information can be found [here](https://firebase.google.com).